Chelsea Women sign Australian star Sam Kerr | Goal.com

 Chelsea are currently top of the Women's Super League after five matches of the new season and are yet to lose a game.

-Blues manager Emma Hayes is delighted to add Kerr to her already squad and believes the Australian's choice bodes well for the club.
+Blues manager Emma Hayes is delighted to add Kerr to her already strong squad and believes the Australian's decision to sign bodes well for the club.

 "Sam has proved time and time again in the NWSL that she is a prolific goalscorer," Hayes said.
 "She’s won the golden boot many times and she’s a player that can make things happen, but she’s also a fantastic team player.